HillsMakan/sydneyhillsmakan/src/content/partner/dapur-sate-darling-square.md

 ---
 Dapur Sate was born from the concept of a “Dapur” or "kitchen," a place where Indonesia’s diverse satay dishes come to life.
 Inspired by the rich tradition of Indonesian satay, we envisioned a restaurant that offers a variety of satay dishes from across the archipelago, and thus, Dapur Sate was created.

-**Location :** The Exchange 4/1 Little Pier St, Haymarket, 2000, NSW, Australia
+**Location :** The Exchange, Shop 4, 1 Little Pier St, Haymarket, 2000, NSW, Australia

+(It's located in the Maker's Dozen Food Hall & Bar/Darling Square Food Court.
+Inside The Exchange Building (looks like a bird nest) in Darling Square).

+**Trading :**